EnderPey/Shakespear/README.md

-#Shakespeare Language Model
+# Shakespeare Language Model
-- **These models are based on https://github.com/karpathy/build-nanogpt/blob/master/train_gpt2.py and the rest of his Zero to Hero series**
+- **These models are based on https://github.com/karpathy/build-nanogpt/blob/master/train_gpt2.py and the rest of Andrej Karpathy's Zero to Hero series**

 This repository contains a character-based and token language model trained on a dataset of Shakespeare's works.
 The model is built using the Transformer architecture, implemented in PyTorch.